 - When ready to bake, pull the casserole out of the refrigerator when you start preheating your oven to 325°F.

-- Bake 45-50 minutes or until the eggs in the center are set.
+- Remove cover and bake 45-50 minutes or until the eggs in the center are set.
 Let rest for 5-10 minutes before cutting and serving.
 Drizzle with maple syrup if desired.